Quasi-gradients of discrete parameters

 \[ \tilde x_{k+1} = \tilde x_k - \eta\nabla f\bigl(P(\tilde x_k)\bigr), \quad x_{k+1}=P(\tilde x_{k+1}). \]

 This is the Straight-Through Estimator (STE) (Bengio, Léonard, and Courville 2013) — a crude but surprisingly effective heuristic to avoid vanishing gradients through hard quantization.
-PEople use this a lot in practice, but then fret about it.
-There is a miniature industry fixing it.
+People use this a lot in practice, but then we fret about it.
+There’s a miniature industry trying to fix it.

 1.1 Mirror Descent to STE